nitrogenous/nitrogenous/readme.md

 ## Hello, there!👋

-Hello!
-I’m Toprak Koç, a Front-End Engineer with a deep passion for crafting engaging user experiences.
-With five years of experience in diverse projects, I specialize in modern web technologies, including JavaScript, TypeScript, and React.
-My journey in technology has allowed me to work with dynamic teams and contribute to impactful projects that prioritize user satisfaction and functionality.
+I'm Toprak Koç, a dedicated Front-End Engineer with several years of experience in Turkey's leading startups.
+My coding journey started early, and over time, I've built solid expertise in various programming languages and frameworks.
+Currently, I'm proud to be a Software Engineer at the Aston Martin F1 team.

 ## My Philosophy